Jc2404/Value-RNN/README.md

 # Recurrent Networks, Hidden States and Beliefs in Partially Observable Environments

-This is a MENG 4th year project, the reinforcement learning environment implementation is based on official implementation from [Lambrechts et al., *Recurrent Networks, Hidden States and Beliefs in Partially Observable Environments*](https://openreview.net/forum?id=dkHfV3wB2l), and extends it to study the robustness and interpretation of belief-like representations.
+This is a MENG 4th year project.
+The reinforcement learning environment implementation is based on official implementation from [Lambrechts et al., *Recurrent Networks, Hidden States and Beliefs in Partially Observable Environments*](https://openreview.net/forum?id=dkHfV3wB2l), and extends it to study the robustness and interpretation of belief-like representations.

 ## Main Contributions